nightconcept/any2/project/night-test-prd.md

     - Reporting its result (name, type, status, duration, details) to the central `TestRunner` instance upon completion (typically before it signals `Night.Window.Close()`).
     - For `Manual` tests, current implementations (e.g., `ConcreteDummyManualTest`) use simple keyboard inputs (e.g., Space to pass, Escape to fail) within their own `IGame` loop.
 A more generalized or UI-driven approach for manual test interaction is a future consideration (see Section 6).

-  - `Program.cs` discovers/instantiates `ITestModule` implementations (e.g., from a predefined list within `Program.cs` itself, or by scanning assemblies in the `Modules/` directory in the future).
-It then calls a method on each module to get all its `ITestCase` objects.
+  - `Program.cs` (in `tests/` with namespace `NightTest`) discovers/instantiates `NightTest.Core.ITestGroup` implementations (e.g., from a predefined list within `Program.cs` itself, or by scanning assemblies in the `Modules/` directory (ideally renamed to `Groups/`) in the future).
+It then calls a method on each group to get all its `NightTest.Core.ITestCase` objects.
   - `Program.cs` supports a command-line argument (e.g., `--run-automated`) to filter the execution to only "automated" test cases.
 If the argument is not provided, all defined tests will be attempted.

-- **Status:** Implemented (Core Management, Module-based Execution, Basic Manual Test Input).
+- **Status:** Implemented (Core Management, Group-based Execution, Basic Manual Test Input).

 ### 2.3.
 Test Reporting Object

-- **Description:** A dedicated reporting object (`TestRunner.cs`) collects and aggregates results from all executed test cases.
+- **Description:** A dedicated reporting object (`NightTest.Core.TestRunner`) collects and aggregates results from all executed test cases.
-  - `Program.cs` instantiates `TestRunner` and provides it to each `ITestCase` before it runs.
+  - `Program.cs` instantiates `NightTest.Core.TestRunner` and provides it to each `NightTest.Core.ITestCase` before it runs.
-  - Each `ITestCase` (acting as an `IGame`) calls a method on the `TestRunner` instance (e.g., `RecordResult()`) to submit its outcome (name, type, status, duration, details) when it finishes.
+  - Each `NightTest.Core.ITestCase` (acting as an `IGame`) calls a method on the `NightTest.Core.TestRunner` instance (e.g., `RecordResult()`) to submit its outcome (name, type, status, duration, details) when it finishes.
-  - `TestRunner` also maintains a registry of all known test cases (even if not run due to filtering) to provide a comprehensive summary.
+  - `NightTest.Core.TestRunner` also maintains a registry of all known test cases (even if not run due to filtering) to provide a comprehensive summary.

-- **Output:** After all selected test cases have been processed, `Program.cs` instructs the `TestRunner` to generate:
+- **Output:** After all selected test cases have been processed, `Program.cs` instructs the `NightTest.Core.TestRunner` to generate:

     1. **Primary Output: `test_report.json`**: A JSON file detailing the status of all tracked tests (including executed and skipped ones).
         - Example `test_report.json` structure (updated `status` values and `skipped` counts):